zqgge/personal_projects/ReadMe.txt

 2. web_food_delivery (Javascript, React, Express, PostgreSQL database.
 Food delivery application similar to Wolt and Foodora, but in web browser.
 The application has two main user types: Consumer user and Restaurant operator.
 Consumer user is a restaurant customer, who wants to order food from the restaurant.
 Restaurant manager is a user who operates a restaurant, can create the restaurant to the system, can create restaurant menu to the system and manages food orders from consumer users.)

+3. arduino_uncrashable_car (Arduino, C. Little car that you can control with android app that connects in with bluetooth.
+There is 2 modes you can choose: 1.
+Car follows line drawn to the surface.
+2. You can move the car with your phone and it will automaticly avoid any obsticles on the way by either stopping or going around it.)

 Personal Projects: